the-forks/bundler_test_case/README.md

 **2.**

-Uninstall all versons of Bundler in a current gemset
+Uninstall all versions of Bundler in a current gemset

 ```
 gem uninstall bundler